What is TikTok’s ‘Hot Girl Walk’?

 (NEXSTAR) – It’s essentially walking, but somehow hotter.

-The “Hot Girl Walk,” a fitness and lifestyle trend which unsurprisingly originated on TikTok, might appear almost identical to traditional walking at first glance.
-Hot-Girl Walkers are simply encouraged to get up, get out, and go for a long walk alone or with workout buddies, for the purposes of mental and physical health.
+The “Hot Girl Walk,” a fitness and lifestyle trend that unsurprisingly originated on TikTok, might appear almost identical to traditional walking at first glance.
+Hot-Girl Walkers are simply encouraged to get up, get out, and go for a long walk alone or with workout buddies for the purposes of mental and physical health.

 It’s the mindset of a Hot-Girl Walker, however, that apparently sets it apart from other types of strolls.